Menu

 EJ Matthews-Spratley, Stockton to Millersville (D2)

-Livingston Cross, Penn College Johnson U (D2
+Livingston Cross, Penn College to Johnson U (D2)

 In the transfer portal (top-tier transfers, the majority will end up on scholarship):